JKnighten/genetic-optimization/README.md

 Same at the above problem but written using Java 1.8's parallel streams.
 The work done in each generation(fitness calculation, selection, crossing, and mutation) is performed in a parallel stream.
 This is useful when the population size is large or if N is large.

+### Minimizing/Maximizing A One Variable Real Valued Function

+Given an one variable real valued function(R->R ex. f(x)=x, f(x)=x^2, f(x)=log(x)) find the maximum/minimum of the
+function.
+You could use this to minimize/maximize a simple function or something more complicated like a loss function for a machine learning model.

 ## Possible Future Work